kubedb/docs/docs/guides/proxysql/backends/mysqlgrp/index.md

 Bye
 ```

-This output is from the performance_schema.replication_group_members table in MySQL shows the status of nodes in a Group Replication (GR) setup.
+This output from the performance_schema.replication_group_members table in MySQL shows the status of nodes in a Group Replication (GR) setup.
 We have 3 nodes in your MySQL Group Replication cluster.
 All 3 nodes are ONLINE – they are healthy and actively participating in replication. mysql-server-0 is the PRIMARY node – it's the one accepting write queries.
 And mysql-server-1 and mysql-server-2 are SECONDARY – they receive updates from the primary but are read-only.

 Now we are ready to deploy and test our ProxySQL server.